JazzBaba/JazzBook/README.md

 # RT-Camp Facebok Assignment
-A Web Application named JazzBaba That Can Downloaded Facebok Albums and uplode to your google drive
+A Web Application named JazzBook That Can Downloaded Facebok Albums and uplode to your google drive

 ## What it will do
 * Login with facebook